tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/manage.rst

 Creating products
 -----------------

-Creating products in Odoo is essential for quick and efficient purchasing within Odoo.
+Creating products in CoquiAPPs is essential for quick and efficient purchasing within CoquiAPPs.
 Simply navigate to the Products submenu under Purchase and click create.

 .. image:: manage/manage01.png